tsediworku123/mobile-app-project/README.md

 | Async | Coroutines & LiveData |

 ## 🚀 Key Functionalities

-### ⏰ Personal Reminders
-- **Private Tasks**: Create personal reminders for assignments, study sessions, or deadlines that stay only on your device.
-- **Full CRUD**: Easily add, view, edit, or delete your reminders with a horizontal management carousel.
-- **Background Alerts**: Integrated with WorkManager to ensure you get notified at the exact time, even if the app isn't running.

 ### 📰 Campus News & Social
 - **Interactive Feed**: Post updates, share news, and see what's happening on campus.
 - **Engagement**: Built-in system for Liking, Disliking, and Commenting on posts.